Skip to main content

-We hear the term "fake news" often, but what is more common is being caught in a "filter bubble" – in other words, seeking information that we agree with, or that reinforces what we already know and believe.
+We hear the term "fake news" often, but what is more common is "confirmation bias" -- seeking information that we agree with, or that reinforces what we already know and believe.

 So how do you decide what is true?
 Or what is biased?
 Some pointers:

-3. Read articles from different perspectives and think critically about the point of view of each article or news source.
-What you learn might change your mind, or it might not, but you'll have a broader, more complete understanding.
+Read articles from different perspectives and think critically about the point of view of each article or news source.

 Two helpful resources: